About the oscillatory possibilities of the dynamical systems: INTRODUCTION

 Among other peculiarities, the paper has no section of conclusions because, in all the considered fronts, the analysis develops under premises and conjectures of pending corroboration and because a number of fundamental problems remain open.
-Nevertheless, if necessary, and by invoking the coherent integration of the various sides of the analysis, we could state in advance a sort of global conclusion in the following terms: it is a hasty decision to exclude strict determinism by reason of its presumed inability to sustain the emergence of novelty in the functioning of the world.
 A way for, perhaps audaciously, but, in our view, concisely expressing the potential relevance of the paper could be to say that the completion of the theoretical framework, if successful, would imply the transferring connection of nonlinear dynamics from the applied mathematics to the natural science and would provide an alternative approach to that of thermodynamics for tentatively explaining generic evolutionary traits of the world.